facebookresearch/RAM/projects/autodata/README.md

 Agentic data creation provides a way to **convert increased inference compute into higher quality model training**.

-Overall, this direction has the potential to change the way we build AI data.
+Overall, this direction has the potential to change how we build AI data.

 <p align="center"><img width="90%" src="main1.png" /></p>